radiumsoftware/iridium/README.md

 ### Writing Integration Tests

-Integration tests execute a running app.
+Integration tests execute in a running app.
 Your entire stack is loaded and served via ruby.
-Your app is booted then your integration test are ran.
+Your app is booted then the integration test is executed.
 You have direct access to your app code during integration tests.
 It's your responsiblity to setup and teardown each test case.

 ```coffeescript
 test "my app says hello", ->